wp-plugins/bulletproof-security/readme.txt

 == Changelog ==

+= .46.2 =
+* Additional new .htaccess security coding and modifications added to the BPS master .htaccess files
+* New plugin conflict permanent fixes added to the secure.htaccess Master file
+* BulletProof Security is now fully AutoMagic and still offers full manual control

 = .46.1 =
 * Additional new .htaccess coding and modifications added to the BPS master .htaccess files
 * New plugin conflict permanent fixes added to the secure.htaccess Master file